-This blog features historical information on the railroad lines of the Big Bend/Columbia Plateau region of Washington state.
+This site features daily historical railroad posts from the Big Bend/Columbia Plateau region of Washington state.
+Hi Steve!

 Monday, January 7, 2013

 Probably the first official photo taken after the ICC granted authority on Aug 7, 1924 to build its 112 mile line in

 Chelan, Kittitas and Benton counties.
 Officials for the WS claimed that present

 railroad facilities in the Wenatchee Valley are not sufficient to handle the

 annual crops, largely apples.
 Construction will involve the usage of trackage

 belonging to the Chicago, Milwaukee & St. Paul as well as the OWR&N. A